abhishek-kumar-code/Redfish_Public/Specification.md

 Below is an example of the Link Headers of a ManagerAccount with a role of Administrator that has a Settings Annotation.
 * The first Link Header is an example of a hyperlink that comes from the resource.
 It describes hyperlinks within the resource.
 This type of header is outside the scope of this specification.
-* The second Link Header is an example of an Annotation Link Header as it references the JSON Schema that describes the annotation and does not have rel=describedby.
+* The second Link Header is an example of an Annotation Link Header as it references the JSON Schema that describes the annotation and does not have `rel=describedby`.
 This example references the public copy of the annotation on the DMTF's Redfish Schema repository.
 * The third Link Header is an example for the JSON Schema that describes the actual resource.
-* Note that the URL can reference an unversioned JSON Schema (since the @odata.type in the resource indicates the appropriate version) or reference the versioned JSON Schema (which according to previous normative statements would need to match the version specified in the @odata.type property of the resource).
+* Note that the URL can reference an unversioned JSON Schema (since the `@odata.type` in the resource indicates the appropriate version) or reference the versioned JSON Schema (which according to previous normative statements would need to match the version specified in the `@odata.typ`e property of the resource).

 ```http
 Link: </redfish/v1/AccountService/Roles/Administrator>; path=/Links/Role